-- G 4.4.1.3 Modes of use might include installation, configuration, testing, commissioning, user training, trial operation, normal operation, maintenance, renewal, replacement, disposal, operation with failures or degraded performance, abnormal operation, misuse and incident investigation. - G 4.4.1.4 Abnormal operation in this context refers to the system's response to scenarios that are unusual but allowed by operational rules and procedures. - G 4.4.1.5 Failure or degraded performance might arise either inside or outside the boundary of the system under consideration. - G 4.4.1.6 Incident investigation covers the provision of facilities to retain system data to support the identification of root cause of adverse events. - G 4.4.1.7 Scenarios can be written up as narrative prose but there are also more precise diagrammatic notations, such as the Unified Modelling Language (UML), which could be used. - G 4.4.1.8 The suite of railway software standards states that a validation report be produced at the end of Phase 4 which includes confirmation that all system requirements are adequately analysed and specified in order to allow the system under consideration to serve the intended use.
+- G 4.4.1.3 Modes of use might include installation, configuration, testing, commissioning, user training, trial operation, normal operation, maintenance, renewal, replacement, disposal, operation with failures, degraded operation, abnormal operation, misuse and incident investigation. - G 4.4.1.4 Abnormal operation covers the system's response to scenarios that are unusual but allowed by operational rules and procedures. - G 4.4.1.5 Degraded operation covers the system's response to failures or poor performance of other railway systems outside the boundary of the system under consideration. - G 4.4.1.6 Failures cover the system's response to failures or poor performance inside the boundary of the system under consideration. - G 4.4.1.7 Scenarios can be written up as narrative prose but there are also more precise diagrammatic notations, such as the Unified Modelling Language (UML), which could be used. - G 4.4.1.8 The suite of railway software standards states that a validation report be produced at the end of phase 4 which includes confirmation that all system requirements are adequately analysed and specified in order to allow the system under consideration to serve the intended use.
 Requirements modelling can help to provide this confirmation and many approaches are available including formal modelling, prototyping, and usage scenario walkthroughs. - G 4.4.1.9 To be confident that the scenarios are accurate and comprehensive, the process of defining them involves participants with a broad knowledge of the system and how it will be installed, operated and maintained.
 The client might need to arrange access to these people.
 It is likely that the process will involve multiple iterations, and an interactive approach (for example scenario walkthrough or using simulators).

-- G 4.4.1.10 The process of checking system requirements against the usage scenarios will allow the identification of those key safety functions, whose correct behaviour is relied upon to avoid hazards.
-The system designers can use this information to design in the necessary controls. - G 4.4.1.11 A requirement that the system complies with a standard is a system requirement.
+- G 4.4.1.10 The process of checking system requirements against the usage scenarios will allow the identification of those key safety functions, functions whose correct behaviour is relied upon to avoid hazards.
+The system designers can use this information to design in the necessary controls. - G 4.4.1.11 A requirement that the system should comply with a standard is a system requirement.
 It could make later stages of the development process easier if the requirement to comply with the standard is expanded to include the relevant provisions within the standard as individual system requirements and accompanied by a rationale for why compliance with the specified standard is expected. - G 4.4.1.12 Guidance on the preparation of high integrity software specification is given in Appendix C of this document. - G 4.4.1.13 There is a checklist in A.4 of this document which contains points that are considered as well as the lifecycle concepts when looking for missing system requirements.